Kristina01111000/Drws_site/README.md

 - Have the email resend it after 3 days
 - Have 2 email lists,everyone added to both have the wellness check send after one day, then after 2 weeks have the 30 day challenge send
-- Re-add the addition spot on the wellness check “Add up your points and put your score here:   ”  make a little table with number of 1’s, 2’s, 3’s, 4’s, 5’s, try to keep it on 1 page
 - Try to add the “If you are a current patient of Dr. Walsdorf, we recommend printing off a copy and bringing it to your next appointment to discuss it with him.” to the bottom
-- 	Email it to him when it is ready